Your Solution for Missing Teeth

 Who can get dental bridges?

 For the most part, anyone who is missing between one and three teeth in a row can get a dental bridge.
 Typically, dentists won’t recommend a dental bridge for those missing more teeth than two or three.
-Instead, implants tend to be the best options for those missing more teeth.
+Instead, implants tend to be excellent options for those missing more teeth.

 Cost of a Dental Bridge

 The cost of a dental bridge can vary significantly.
 Depending upon many factors, a bridge can fall between $500 and $1200 per tooth.
-The best way to know the cost of a dental bridge is to set up a free consultation with one of our many locations.
+A great way to know the cost of a dental bridge is to set up a free consultation with one of our many locations.

 As one can imagine, a bridge with one pontic will be less expensive than a bridge with two or more pontics.
 Also, the price of zirconia will be greater than that of porcelain.

 If you’re concerned about being able to afford a dental bridge, don’t worry.
-Nebraska Family Dentistry proudly partners with Lincoln Dental Plans to offer affordable dentistry.
+Nebraska Family Dentistry offers dental payment plans to offer affordable dentistry.

 We also offer CareCredit, dental payment plans, and take payments in several different forms.
 If you have any questions about affording your dental care, give us a call, and we’ll be glad to talk you through the options.